-“Alan Richardson is creating Better Software Testers Through Mentoring.”
+“Alan Richardson is creating Better Software Testers and Developers Through Mentoring.

 October 25th 2018 Update: